Kodaira-Spencer Anomalies with Stora-Zumino Method

 A rescaling of the coordinates $x^\mu \rightarrow e^{\sigma}\,x^\mu$, for some constant $\sigma$, can be equivalently moved on the components of the metric: $g_{\mu\nu} \rightarrow e^{2\,\sigma}\,g_{\mu\nu}$.
 When $\sigma$ is allowed to be local $\sigma = \sigma(x)$, one gets the Weyl scaling of the metric.
 The Beltrami differential should remain Weyl invariant, since $\mu^i_{\hi}\,\diff z^{\hi}$ should be homogeneous with $\diff z^i$, and $\diff z^i$, $\diff z^{\hi}$ have the same behaviour under rescaling.
 So, $\vrho_{i\hj}$ captures the whole part of the metric sensitive to a Weyl rescaling.

-In two dimensions (but not in higher dimensions) the Weyl scaling is equivalent to conformal transformations, so the Beltrami parametrisation of the metric is very useful to study the conformal properties of two dimensional conformal models on curved background, as in the worldsheet picture of string theory.
+In two dimensions (but not in higher dimensions) the Weyl scaling is equivalent to conformal transformations, so the Beltrami parametrisation of the metric is very useful to study the conformal properties of two-dimensional conformal models on curved background, as in the worldsheet picture of string theory.

 The Beltrami differential $\mu$ can be thought as a deformation of the complex structure.
-The Dolbeault operator $\hde = \diff z^{\hi}\,\de_{\hi}$ becomes $\hde - \mu$.
+The Dolbeault operator $\hat{\hde} := \diff z^{\hi}\,\de_{\hi}$ becomes $\hat{\hde} - \mu$.
 The deformation of the complex structure is consistent if the deformed complex structure remains compatible with the Riemannian structure.
-In this case, there should exist a new set of coordinates $Z, \hZ$, in which the Dolbeault operator is the deformed one:
+In this case, there should exist a new set of complex coordinates $Z, \hZ$ (using the standard notation \cite{Lazzarini:1988rv, Lazzarini:1989gp, Stora:1987kc, Bandelloni:1998vp} in which the Dolbeault operator is the deformed one: